VEckardt/IntegrityTriggerDoc/README.md

 - go into your client folder
 - run:  java -jar IntegrityTriggerDoc.jar  (--hostname= --user= --port=)

+## Result Analysis
+- Beside the disabled triggers, sometimes another one will appear in black below the others.
+This is caused by a recent trigger type change.
+Then, the old rule is kept in Integrity although you may have turned the trigger to "scheduled".
+Solution: turn it back to "rule", remove the rule.
+Save.
+Then reopen and set again to "scheduled".
+The rule should now be empty.
+Same belongs to the timing information (pre/post).

 ##  Development environment
 - PTC Integrity LM 10.9 (also 11.0 should be fine)
 - Netbeans 7.4 (or 8)